carlst99/UVOCBot/README.md

 - Tweet relaying - Posts tweets from Twitter users into a Discord channel.
 - PlanetSide 2 server population, status querying and online member checking.
+- Outfit base capture tracking.
 - Welcome messages - assign default roles, let users pick an alternate role set, and make guesses at their in-game name for easy nickname changes.
-- Role menus
+- Role menus.
 - Bulk voice channel movement.
 - Bulk reaction-based role assignment.
 - Temporary group creation (for use with movement commands).
 - Random team generation.
 - Various other features, such as coinflips, timestamp generation and basic admin logs.
-- (COMING SOON) Bulk timestamp formatting

 To my knowledge, there isn't a publicly hosted instance of UVOCBot available.
 Hence if you'd like to use it in your own server, you'll have to host your own, or find someone kind enough to do it for you.
 See [Setup](#Setup) for more info.